autumn-mck/site-astro/src/content/markdownPosts/blog/2025/posiwid/index.md

 As part of this application, you are required to have two reports from medical doctors and/or a clinical psychologist, which according to the UK government's website, <q cite="https://www.gov.uk/apply-gender-recognition-certificate/what-documents-you-need">you’ll probably need to pay for them even if you use NHS medical practitioners.</q> Plus paying £5 for the application itself.
 It's a wonderful healthcare system we have here.

-One of these reports must confirm your diagnosis of "gender dysphoria", a definitely real diagnosis that is always 100% of the time absolutely applicaple.
+One of these reports must confirm your diagnosis of "gender dysphoria", a definitely real diagnosis that is always 100% of the time absolutely applicable.
 To get this diagnosis, you must either:

 **a.** attempt to navigate the NHS system by getting referred to a Gender Identity Clinic/Gender Dysphoria Clinic by your GP, and get a gender dysphoria diagnosis there
 **b.** sign up to one of several private clinics, if you can afford to pay - all online, since none exist in Northern Ireland